Alya towards Exascale: Algorithmic Scalability using PSCToolkit

-In Figures~\ref{fig:weak2}-\ref{fig:weak2bis} we can see the total solve time and the corresponding scaled speedup.
+In Figures~\ref{fig:weak2}-\ref{fig:weak2bis}, we can see the total solve time and the corresponding scaled speedup.
 We can observe that the good algorithmic scalability of {\em MLVSMATCH4} leads to an almost flat execution time for solving when the first three meshes are employed, while a decrease is observed for the simulation carried out with the largest mesh, depending on a smaller average number of iterations per time step.
-On the contrary, the original {\em AlyaCG} generally shows a very large increase for the increasing number of cores and mesh size, but in the second one, where a decrease in the average number of iterations per time step is observed.
+On the contrary, the original {\em AlyaCG} generally shows a huge increase for increasing number of cores and mesh size, but in the second one, where a decrease in the average number of iterations per time step is observed.
 Then we look at the scaled speedup, defined as $\text{scalfactor} \times T_{45}/T_p$, where $\text{scalfactor}=1,8,64,512$, for increasing number of cores, $T_{45}$ is the total time for solving linear systems when $45$ cores are involved in the simulation, and $T_p$ is the total time spent in linear solvers for all the increasing number of cores.
-We observe that for the two larger mesh, {\em MLVSMATCH4} has a super-linear scaled speed-up, showing that its very good algorithmic scalability is coupled with excellent implementation scalability of all the basic computational kernels.
+We observe that for the two larger meshes, {\em MLVSMATCH4} has a super-linear scaled speed-up {of about $71$ (up from the ideal speedup of $64$) and $640$ (up from the ideal speedup of $512$), respectively,} showing that its very good algorithmic scalability is coupled with excellent implementation scalability of all the basic computational kernels.
 This scalability is very promising in facing the exascale challenge.